atrn/ici/CPLUSPLUS.md

 Various C-isms have been replaced by C++-isms:

 - parameterised macros are replaced by inline functions
-- NULL is replaced with nullptr.
+- nullptr is replaced with nullptr.
 - C++'s constexpr is used to define constants
 - cstddef and cstdint types are used - size_t, intXX_t, etc...
 - C++ standard threads are assumed